TheNathanSpace/TheNathanSpace/README.md

 ### To-Do:

-[ ] Car BPM—store car turn signal BPMs, interface with Spotify account to search through their favorite songs and [get BPM](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-analysis) (will need to cache song BPMs), serve through Flask
+ - [ ] Finish WebGrader

-[ ] Rank tracks on a Spotify playlist in head-to-head song comparisons using something like the Condorcet method
+ - [ ] Rank tracks on a Spotify playlist in head-to-head song comparisons using something like the Condorcet method to determine their true ranking

-[ ] Build RESTful API (maybe for Car BPM?)

-[ ] Docker